promptmike/github-learn-notes/github-foundations-part-1-of-2/03-introduction-to-githubs-products/unit-3-of-9-github-mobile-and-github-desktop.md

 GitHub Desktop helps you streamline your workflow from Windows or MacOS
 > GitHub can be accessed from the browser, from GitHub Desktop for Windows or MacOS, or even from the GitHub Mobile app for Android and iOS

-With GitHub Desktop you can make can clone repositories, change commits interactively, check out branches and much more
+With GitHub Desktop you can clone repositories, change commits interactively, check out branches and much more
 > GitHub can be accessed from the browser, but GitHub Desktop offers many of the same features and even GitHub Mobile allows access to your GitHub account